 Plus, being proactive goes a long way with academic advisers.
 You make their lives easier that way.
 When you make their life easier, they will make your life easier.
 Meeting your academic adviser early and often can also save you money and time.
 It can save you money by helping you find classes that can double dip or avoid taking classes that will not benefit you in the long-run.
 This is a part of the secret to graduating on time.

 Trust me.
 Academic advisers are indispensable.
 Strive to get as much face time with them as possible.
+(While you’re at it, make an appointment with your career adviser!)

 How do you make the most of your appointment with your academic adviser?
 Share your experience in the comments section below!
 If you found this article helpful, please pass it along.
 If you have any questions about college life, ask them here or in the comments section below.